Episodes

 3. "Et Voila" used under license.

-Don't forget to check out our Patreon and/or Paypal links to contribute to this podcast and keep the lights on!
-Don't forget to check out our MERCH STORE for some great merch with our logo!
+Head to this Paypal link to contribute directly to this podcast and keep the lights on!
+Also, you might check out our MERCH STORE for some great merchandise, like tees and sweaters, with the pod logo!

 Legal stuff: